YangZeyu95/unofficial-implement-of-openpose/README.md

 3. Specify the '--dathapath' and '--imgpath' in train.py to your own'COCO/annotations/' and 'COCO/images/'.
 4. run train.py and install requirements follow the error and run again.
 ## Test
-Specify the --checkpoint_path and img_path in run.py to your path.
+Specify the --checkpoint_path and --img_path in run.py to your path.
 If you want use webcam, set --run_model webcam.
 `python run.py`